Brodsky Rare Book and Paper Conservation Laboratory Special Collections Research Center

 Page main body content

 The Joan Breier Brodsky ’67 G’68 Conservation Lab cares for the Libraries' special collections materials, including exhibit and loan preparation, environmental monitoring, outreach and education, full conservation treatments, and disaster response coordination.
-Located on the 6th floor of Bird Library within the Special Collections Research Center (SCRC), it is staffed by a full-time conservator and augmented by student assistants and occasional interns from recognized conservation programs.
+Located on the 6th floor of Bird Library within the Special Collections Research Center (SCRC), it is staffed by a full-time conservator and augmented by student assistants.

-The lab is responsible for the conservation and preservation of both individual items and entire collections, carrying out repairs on a wide range of artifacts, including bound and unbound manuscripts, printed books, works on paper, architectural drawings and many other formats such as photographs, films, and plastics.
+The lab is responsible for the conservation and preservation of both individual items and entire collections, carrying out repairs on a wide range of artifacts, including bound and unbound manuscripts, printed books, works on paper, architectural drawings and many other formats such as photographs, audio and moving image media and plastics.

-Working with the curators, the conservator assesses the needs of collections, and contributes to both long and short term preservation planning.
-The lab prepares material for both in-house exhibitions and external loans, coordinates disaster preparedness and reaction, and monitors environmental conditions throughout the Libraries' sites.
+Working with SCRC staff, the conservator assesses the needs of collections and contributes to both long- and short-term preservation planning.
+The lab prepares material for both in-house exhibitions and external loans, coordinates disaster preparedness and reaction, and monitors environmental conditions throughout the Libraries' facilities.